bnossum/midgetv/README.md

 ### Todo

-- Verification on startup conditions must be tighter
 - Cleanup on code
 - Better documentation
 - Write and test exhaustive CSR code, just now only a minimum exists
-- A number of test programs on modules will be added
 - Bootloader program
 - Test on external interrupts
 - Test on nested interrupts